bignerdranch/CoreDataStack/README.md

 For any longer running task, such as inserting or updating data from a web service, you should use a new background worker context.
 The stack will vend you one via the `newBackgroundWorkerMOC()` function.

-Since saving an `NSManagedObjectContext` will only propagate changes up a single level to the `parentContext`, the BNR CoreData Stack listens for save notifications and ensures that the changes get persisted all the way up the chain to your store.
+Since saving an `NSManagedObjectContext` will only propagate changes up a single level to the `parentContext`, the BNR Core Data Stack listens for save notifications and ensures that the changes get persisted all the way up the chain to your store.

 Recognizing that at times you may need to perform a large import operation where the nested context performance would be the bottleneck, we've included a function to vend you a managed object context with its own stack `newBatchOperationContext(setupCallback: CoreDataStackBatchMOCCallback)`.
 This follows the pattern outlined in [Shared Store Stack Pattern](#shared_store).